Reagan1311/DABNet/README.md

 ### Inference Speed
-- You can run the `eval_fps.py` to test the model inference speed, input the image size such as `512,1024`
+- You can run the `eval_fps.py` to test the model inference speed, input the image size such as `512,1024`, make sure your GPU resources are clear
 ```
 python eval_fps.py 512,1024
 ```